12 Tips for Planning Your Christmas Marketing

 Could your basket abandonment emails be updated to fit with your festive theme?
 Or perhaps your “thank you for your order” email need a seasonal makeover?

-Small details like this enhance the overall customer experience your campaign delivers.
+Small details like this enhance the overall customer experience your campaign delivers and ensures your efforts are fully optimised to drive the best results.

 12) Launch and learn